jooter/excercise-weather-service/README.md

 * Cached results should be served if all weather providers are down.

-    Additionally, if no cache has been created yet, and all providers are down, error message will be returned.
+    Additionally, if no cache has been created yet, and all providers are down, an error message will be returned.
+    ```
+    {
+	    "error": "error on getting weather from external"
+    }
+    ```

 * The proposed solution should allow new developers to make changes to the code safely.

     For achieve this, I have been trying to:

-    - Follow SOLID principles
+    - Follow all SOLID principles
-        - Dependency inversion principle has been used for designing failsafe provider in this solution.
+        - For example, dependency inversion principle has been used for designing failsafe provider in this solution.
     - The most of modules are assembled in server main file by dependency injection technique.
     - Follow TDD process and the important modules have reached 90% to 100% coverage
     - Write "Clean Code"